What is secondary breast cancer?

 Symptoms of secondary breast cancer

-The symptoms of secondary breast cancer depend on where in the body the cancer has spread to.
+The symptoms of secondary breast cancer depend on where in the body the cancer has spread.
 If it has spread to the bones there might be a painful area in a bone.
 If it has spread to a lung it may cause breathlessness.

-Some people have general symptoms.
-They may feel generally unwell for no obvious reason.
+Some people have general symptoms, such as feeling more tired, poor appetite or feeling generally unwell for no obvious reason.
 Tell your doctor or nurse if you have any new symptoms.
-If you are worried, we have more information about the symptoms of secondary breast cancer.
+We have more information about symptoms of secondary breast cancer.

 Causes of secondary breast cancer